-Compass Group
+Compass Group (+

 Compass was selected as a priority company for engagement on modern slavery in 2020 under the Find it, Fix it, Prevent it initiative.
 It is also part of the Modern Slavery UK Benchmark, where it was ranked in Tier 2 (evolving good practice) in both 2023 and 2024.
 Compass Group have taken the lessons from their due diligence and remedy in the Middle East and applied the learnings to their broader supply base.
-They are members of the
+They are members of the Fair Food Program in the US, for example.

-Croda International
+Croda International Materials

-Materials